cbfacademy/full-stack-javascript-assessment-canams/documentation/application-design.md

 1. **Sign Up Flow:** Steps for the user to create a profile on the website. [🔗](https://whimsical.com/sign-up-flow-Dsj62kvXbkyziu1p9vuUBp)
 2. **Routine Generation Flow:** Steps for the user to get a personalised routine. [🔗](https://whimsical.com/routine-generation-workflow-DTofciNAmszET9qaDHn41y)
 3. **Edit Routine Flow:** Steps for the user to edit an existing routine. [🔗](https://whimsical.com/edit-routine-workflow-BtRk3DQgR7hxaxxmShqxwP)
+4. **Complete Routine Flow:** Steps for the user to view their routine and check a routine/steps as done. [🔗](https://whimsical.com/complete-routine-workflow-63RNDRgqUa1UEbHpeS5FNZ)
+5. **Track Progress Flow:** Steps for the user to view their progress and add a check in. [🔗](https://whimsical.com/track-progress-workflow-Ex3iJjWH5sCuNNMKjNU7Zw)

 ## Wireframes